A Love Story (Vivian Green album)

 A Love Story is the debut studio album by American singer Vivian Green.
 It was released by Columbia Records on November 12, 2002 in the United States.
 Green worked with a variety of producers on the album, including Anthony Bell, Junius Bervine, Durrell Bottoms, Jamar Jones, Fred Kenney, Osunlade, and Thaddeus Tribbett II.
-The album debuted at 93 on the US Billboard 200 in December 2002 and later peaked at number 51, also reaching number 13 on the Top R&B/Hip-Hop Albums.
+The album debuted at 93 on the US Billboard 200 in December 2002 and later peaked at number 51, also reaching number 13 on the Top R&B/Hip-Hop Albums chart.
 It was eventually certified gold by the Recording Industry Association of America.

 Received to mixed reviews from music critics, A Love Story garnered Green three Lady of Soul Awards nominations for Best Solo R&B/Soul Single ("Emotional Rollercoaster"), Best Solo R&B/Soul Album of the Year, and Best Solo R&B/Solo or Rap New Artist, also earning a BET Award nomination for Best R&B Female Artist:

 The album spawned three singles including the US Billboard Hot 100 top 40 hit "Emotional Rollercoaster"; the Fred Kenney-produced "Fanatic" and the Osunlade-produced "What Is Love?".

 In 2020, during an interview about her seventh album Love Absolute, Green revealed A Love Story was her least favorite album - despite being well received by her fans.